mariagoryup/CreditCard/README.md

 # CreditCard
-A simple program that represents how a credit card works, using the concepts of classes and interfaces in Java.
+A simple program that represents a credit card, using the Scanner class in Java.